CORE Econ: The Economy 2.0

+The Economy 2.0 is available for free online, and is published as a print book by Hackett Publishing Company.

-The Economy
+The Economy 1.0

-The Economy is the flagship publication of CORE Econ.
-A textbook in 22 chapters that provides a complete introduction to economics and is used in more than 300 universities worldwide.
+The Economy 1.0 is the first and flagship publication of CORE Econ.
+A textbook in 22 chapters that provides a complete introduction to economics and is used in approximately 500 universities worldwide.

 This economics textbook was designed as the source material for taught courses in the first year of an undergraduate degree, although it has also been used in schools, and for advanced courses in public policy.

-As of 2022 this textbook is available in English, Italian, French, Spanish, Finnish, and partially in German and Portuguese.
+As of 2024 this textbook is available in English, Italian, French, Spanish, Finnish, German and partially in Portuguese.